AdaCore/spark2014/docs/lrm/source/packages.rst

 aspects which may be applied only to objects declared as Volatile.
 The aspects may be specified in the aspect specification of a Volatile object declaration (this excludes volatile objects that are formal parameters).

-Reads and writes to Volatile objects may have some externally observable effect.
-A read of a volatile object reads the last value written whether it be written synchronously by the program or by some asynchronous writer.

 The new aspects are: